openhwgroup/cv32e40p/docs/source/instruction_set_extensions.rst

 Hardware Loops
 --------------

-CV32E40P supports 2 levels of nested hardware loops.
 The loop has to be setup before entering the loop body.
 For this purpose, there are two methods, either the long commands that separately set start- and end-addresses of the loop and the number of iterations, or the short command that does all of this in a single instruction.
 The short command